 Although NIDA considers a range of innovative technologies targeting substance use disorders, specific topic of interest for the NIDA SBIR/STTR programs include the following:

-- Technological approaches to address stigma associated with SUDs
+- Technological Approaches to Decrease Stigma Associated with SUDs

 NIDA Targeted SBIR and STTR Funding Opportunities